k2view-academy/K2View-Academy/articles/13_LUDB_viewer_and_studio_debug_capabilities/01_data_viewer.md

 > * **k2_main_info** - holds basic information about the LU, like LU Name and Instance ID.
 > * **k2_objects_info** - holds information for each of the objects (=tables) in the selected instance.
 For example, what populations are used for each table, how much time it has taken to populate each table, how many records have been retrieved for each table, and how much time it has taken to load the data into Fabric.

-In addition, similar to any Query Builder which is opened for fabric-type interface, a Sync Mode select list and an Instance ID field appear at the right side of the window's top bar.
+In addition, similar to any Query Builder that opens for a fabric-type interface, a Sync Mode select list and an Instance ID field appear at the right side of the window's top bar.

  ![](images/web/01_table_data_viewer4.png)